knightjdr/cellmap-scripts/safe/README.md

 The SAFE iterator will run on each network and annotation matrix supplied, and test a range of enrichment radii.

-In the below steps, replace $HOME with the path of your folder containing the cellmap-scripts folder.

 Requires
 * annotation matrices
 * Cytoscape network

 1. Open Matlab and specify path SAFE folder.
-Note, $HOME must be replaced by the path name.
+Note, $CMSCRIPTS must be replaced by the path name.
 ```
 addpath(genpath('"$CMSCRIPTS"/safe/'));
 ```